Cookies Policy

 Welcoming, inclusive and safe

-Porto’s foreign population more than doubled in the last five years, with the city registering a 178% growth in the number of foreign inhabitants since 2016.
-This growth has contributed to the cultural diversity and vibrancy of the city.
+Porto’s foreign population more than doubled in the last five years, with the city registering a 146% growth in the number of foreign inhabitants since 2019.
+This growth has contributed to the cultural diversity and vibrancy of the city, while also helping in rejuvenating its population.

 Number of foreign residents in Porto